SistemasAgiles/pyreplica/README.txt

 It does not do:
  * Automatic Fail over
- * Conflict resolution (as a master-slave sistem, they shouldn't happen)
+ * Conflict resolution (as a master-slave system, they shouldn't happen)

 It consist on a plpythonu master log trigger (py_log_replica) and slave client script (pyreplica.py) The trigger stores a replication log (DML INSERT,UPDATE,DELETE instructions on affected tables on a replica_log table) and signals a NOTIFY message to replicas.